AUGUST RETREAT: EARLY BIRD PRICING IS NOW OPEN (SAVE 20%)

 I'm writing this bio from Colombia, so grateful for how far a little self-love can carry you.

-Travel taught me this: you attract the kind of person you are.
+Travel taught me this: you tend to attract the kind of person you are.
 Country after country, I kept meeting warm, kind souls.
 Some became lifelong friends.
-That's not luck.
-That's proof that when you heal, your people find you.
+I don't think that's just luck.
+I think when you do your own healing, the right people have a way of finding you.

 SAGUNA